-- Cash Gifts.
-Checks, money orders, cash, bank drafts, electronic fund transfers and credit card gifts made payable to the University of Alaska (UA) Foundation indicating the fund or project to which the donor wishes to contribute.
+Cash gifts can be in the form of checks, money orders, cash, bank drafts, electronic fund transfers and credit card gifts made payable to the University of Alaska (UA) Foundation indicating the fund or project to which the donor wishes to contribute.
 The UA Foundation does not accept American Express or Discover cards.
 Most other major credit cards are accepted.
 The UA Foundation will provide a standard receipt to donors for cash and gifts made via credit cards.

 Payroll Deduction.
-Gifts may be made by University of Alaska employees to the UA Foundation accounts through UA Payroll Deduction.
-For more information contact your human resources representative.
+Gifts may be made by University of Alaska employees to UA Foundation accounts through a UA payroll deduction.
+For more information, contact your human resources representative.

-- Life Insurance.
 A donor can name the UA Foundation as beneficiary to his/her life insurance policy to provide funds in the future.
-The donor may also donate the entire policy to the UA Foundation and receive a charitable deduction for the value of the policy (cash value not face value) at the time the gift is made and for any premium payments made by the donor to maintain the policy after transfer.
+The donor may also give the entire policy to the UA Foundation and receive a charitable deduction for the value of the policy (cash value, not face value) at the time the gift is made and for any premium payments made by the donor to maintain the policy after transfer.

-- Charitable Remainder Trust.
 A charitable remainder trust allows the donor to transfer funds or properties to the UA Foundation.
-The UA Foundation will invest the value of the donation, then the donor becomes a beneficiary of regular payments for a specified time period or for life.
+The UA Foundation will invest the value of the donation, and the donor then becomes a beneficiary of regular payments for a specified time period or for life.

-- Personal Property.
-The UA Foundation can accept gifts of personal property (i.e., jewelry, equipment, art, etc.) if the gifts benefit the University and/or can be converted to cash.
+The UA Foundation can accept gifts of personal property (e.g., jewelry, equipment, art, etc.) if the gifts benefit the University and/or can be converted to cash.

-- A charitable deduction on the donor's federal income tax for the present fair market value of the property donated up to 30% of donor's adjusted gross income.
-Deduction may be spread over a five year period.
+- A charitable deduction on the donor's federal income tax for the present fair market value of the property donated, up to 30 percent of donor's adjusted gross income.
+Deduction may be spread over a five-year period.